alexdev2026/Projects/README.md

 # Projects

 Hi!
-My name is Alex Devine and I am a junior at the University of Michigan College of Engineering.
+My name is Alex Devine and I am a senior at the University of Michigan College of Engineering.
 I am majoring in computer science and minoring in business.
 This repository contains a few projects I have worked on over the last few years.
 More information regarding the specifics of each individual project and how to run each project can be found inside the project's folder.

 # Network Intrusion Detection